Flexksx/Formal-Languages-Labs/Regex/README.md

     print(f'Repeat {symbol} {times} times')
     return answer
 ```
+The $*$ - STAR operator means that a symbol can be repeated 0 or an infinite times.
+In this laboratory work, the ```infty``` variable is a global one and is set to 5, so that we can represent the Regular Expression correctly and will not get too many repeating symbols.

+Other operators are:
+* $+$ - symbol is allowed to be repeated 1 or an infinity amount of times.
+* $\^{}x$ - symbol should be repeated x times consecutively.
+* $?$ - symbol may or may not appear.
+My implementation just randomly assigns a truth value that represents whether or not the symbol is included or not.

 After defining these functions, we have to somehow parse the Regex notation to be able to perform these above mentioned operations on the rules specified.
 To do that, we search the notation for paranthesis so that we can find groups of symbols to choose from, and other symbols are represented as simple strings.